After-tax IRR is calculated via XIRR — a date-aware formula that handles irregular cash flows and compounds returns continuously, not annually.

 Consider Tax-Sheltered Alternatives

 For long-term wealth transfer, consider corporate-owned life insurance, which provides tax-deferred growth and tax-free distribution through the CDA.
-This can be especially valuable for estate planning.
+This can be especially valuable for estate strategy.
 See our [case studies](/case-studies/) for examples.

 Coordinate with Personal Accounts